hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 # Conclusion

 Creating a home server rack using Linux, VMware, Cisco, and Juniper technology is a great way to build a powerful and flexible computing environment.
 However, it requires a good understanding of virtualization, networking, and system administration technologies.
-By following the steps outlined in this post, you can create a home server rack that is robust, secure, and scalable.
+By following the steps outlined in this post, you can create a home server rack yourself and learn the basics of systems administration.
+Having a home server rack can also come with many benefits such as having a centralized management system, improved performance, increased security, and the ability to customize the hardware and software that you use.
+Every home rack can be different so if you have any questions regarding your own setup, please feel free to let me know by emailing me!